bartificer/programming-by-stealth/docs/pbs92.md

 4. Whether or not the clock shows pulsing dividers between the parts of the time.

 Rather than implementing your own timezone conversion, please use either JavaScript's built-in date functions, or, better yet, an open source library dedicated to making date and time operations easy.
 I'd recommend using [moment.js](https://momentjs.com) with it's [optional timezone extension](https://momentjs.com/timezone/).

+Instalment 95 will be dedicated to a sample solution to this challenge.